joannakl/cs102/projects/project1_logs.markdown

 The above class does not have any implementation, but it compiles and other classes can make calls to methods provided by this class.
 Of course, these method calls will not return correct results.
-The stub class does not need to mention all data fields that will be required for the final implementation, but it is a good idea to list the ones that are definitely need to be part of the class.
+The stub class does not need to mention all data fields that will be required for the final implementation, but it is a good idea to list the ones that definitely need to be part of the class.

-Your job for step one is to create documented stubs like this for every required class.
-DO NOT submit any implementation for this step.
-Make sure that you document the classes and methods using Javadoc style.
+Once you have the stub files ready, you should submit them to the Gradescope autograder.
+If the code compiles and you see a number of failed tests, that's a good starting point.
+You can go ahead and start implementing the methods.
+If the code does not compile, read through the errors or ask for help.
+These compilation errors will remain even if you implement the methods, so resolve them as soon as possible.

-#### Step 2 (due October 7 at 11:59 PM)
+#### Step 2

 In the second step, you will need to implement the actual code for all the classes.
+You can, and should, submit often.
+Whenever you make significant progress, re-upload the files to the autograder as a verification that you did not introduce any changes that broke compilation on the autograder system.

 If your program does not compile (should not be the case if you submitted step 1 successfully) or if it crashes (almost) every time it is run, you will get a zero on the assignment.
 Make sure that you are submitting